 Explore Barrio Subtiava

-Barrio Subtiava is one of the nicest neighborhoods of Leon Nicaragua.
-You will find it at about 12 blocks from the city centre.
-It’s a nice area to walk around.
-You will find colorful looking buildings, an airy square, a market.
+Barrio Subtiava is one of the nicest neighborhoods of Leon.
+You will find it about 12 blocks from the city center.
+It’s a nice area to walk around, with colorful looking buildings, an airy square, a market.
 It’s where the buses to go to the nearby beaches leave from.

-Do not expect the grandeur of the Mayan ruins of Tikal or Palenque, but it is a nice place to visit, with lots of shade.
+Do not expect the grandeur of the Mayan ruins of Tikal or Palenque, but it is a nice place to visit, with lots of shade – a nice change from the heat of Leon.
 Make sure to hire a guide that can give you some interesting insights.

 Taste rum at Flor de Cana Rum Factory